November 20, 2023 | Updated: November 22, 2023

 Acro Compact toilet by Noken.

-A toilet is an essential sanitary device that consists of several parts.
-Each of them plays a specific role in its operation.
+Toilets are essential sanitaryware, and consist of a number of parts.
+Each one plays a specific role in the function.
 These are the most common parts of a toilet:

 Acro Compact toilet and frame by Noken.